webrtc/KITE/README.md

 __KITE__ can be setup on Windows, Mac or Linux.
 The installation process only takes 10 to 15 minutes.

-Additional free WebRTC sample tests are available https://github.com/CoSMoSoftware/KITE-Sample-Tests
+Additional free WebRTC sample tests are available at https://github.com/CoSMoSoftware/KITE-Sample-Tests

 For advanced features such as:
  * load testing